 I like your organizational model but who will be working directly with the children?

-Is the Documenting Hope Project truly multi-disciplinary?
+Is the FLIGHT Study truly multi-disciplinary?

 Yes!
-Our approach is unique in that we have attracted a team of diverse experts to contribute their varied set of clinical, intellectual and scientific resources and to apply their knowledge to a group of sick children.
+Our approach is unique in that we have attracted a team of diverse experts to contribute their varied set of clinical, intellectual and scientific resources and to apply their knowledge to a small group of sick children.
 The Documenting Hope Project has attracted advisors, clinicians and scientists from the following disciplines: Neurology and neuroscience, clinical pathology, Chinese medicine, environmental medicine, developmental optometry, functional dentistry, biologic psychiatry, functional medicine, integrative nutrition, nutrigenomics, homeopathy, internal medicine, Ayurveda, osteopathy, anthroposophic medicine, pediatrics, naturopathy, molecular biology, developmental physiology, mindfulness practices, massage and bodywork, systems biology, informatics, methodology, research design and other fields.

 Each child will be assessed individually, in a manner that looks closely at things like family health history, family dynamics, lifestyle, and environmental inputs as well as unique biochemistry, energetic profile, physiology, genetics and heritable information.
 This entails evaluating the individual’s genetics, microbiome, metabalome and other integral components of systems biology as well as their past and current exposome (environmental exposures).